 Why is my surgical Specialty called “Plastic Surgery”?

-This is a very common plastic surgery question I am being asked when I chat with my patients in consultation in both my Toronto and Richmond Hill VISAGE Clinics.
+This is a very common plastic surgery question I am being asked when I chat with my patients in consultation in my Toronto VISAGE Clinics.

 Plastic surgery was first mostly reconstructive.
 Modern Reconstructive surgery evolved quickly after the Second World War as the needs for reconstruction after major trauma to hands, legs, face, etc. became more pressing.